-Veterans who served as part of the UK nuclear weapon tests operations and their families, have still not been fully compensated for injuries sustained due to radiation exposure.
+Veterans who served as part of the UK nuclear weapon test operations - and their families - have still not been compensated for illness and injuries sustained after radiation exposure.

-However, only certain ailments are covered in the War Pensions Scheme, which goes little way to compensating fully for the illness and injuries people have and are still suffering from.
+However, only certain ailments are covered in the War Pensions Scheme, which goes little way to compensating fully for the illness and injuries people have suffered, and are still suffering, from.

 Help for Heroes is calling on the UK Government to establish a compensation scheme for nuclear test veterans and their families.